ChuqiCloud/QimenIDC/README.en.md

 ---

-Thank you for your interest and support in QimenIDC!
-We look forward to your contributions and hope that QimenIDC will provide you with a convenient experience for multi-cloud management and hybrid cloud integration.
-If you have any questions or need assistance regarding this project, please don't hesitate to contact us.
+Thank you for your interest and support for the QimenIDC project!
+We look forward to your contributions and hope that QimenIDC provides you with a convenient multi-cloud management and hybrid cloud integration experience.
+If you have any questions or need assistance with this project, please feel free to contact us.